ronniesong0809/happy-chat/README.md

 ## Tech stack, Pre-reqs and setup

-In the dependencies of your package.json should have Nodejs, express, Socket.io, Opencv4node, passport, and passport-google-oauth.
+The dependencies of your package.json should include Nodejs, express, Socket.io, Opencv4node, passport, and passport-google-oauth.

 ## Build